 Additional requirements apply to filing expungement petitions.
 There must be a cover letter indicating what the packet contains.
 The packet must also contain a hearing order (discussed below) and a final proposed NJ expungement order (discussed below.
 You must also include two (2) self-addressed stamped envelopes.
 A filing fee of $75 used to apply but has recently been eliminated in most cases.

 Preparing the Order for Hearing & Proposed Expungement Order

-Another document which must be prepared and filed along with the petition and verification is the order for hearing.
-This is form that the attorney or applicant prepares that lists all the agencies who must be served.
-They must be served will all filed-stamped documents you submitted the court.
+Another document that must be prepared and filed along with the petition and verification is the order for hearing.
+This is a form that the attorney or applicant prepares that lists all the agencies who must be served.
+They must be served will all file-stamped documents you submitted the court.
 It must indicate the applicant’s identifying information and the date and time of the expungement hearing.

 The last document that must also be submitted is the proposed final expungement order.
 This is the document that the judge will sign after approving your expungement.
 The order must list your identifying information and indicate what records are being expunged.
 The order will direct all the listed agencies to remove al records from your case.
 The records are not destroyed.
 Rather, they are isolated within the system.
 The FBI is not a party to the NJ expungement process.
 A NJ judge does not have jurisdiction over the FBI.
 However, the NJ State Police will automatically notify the FBI once your records have been expunged.
 The FBI will usually go ahead and seal their records as well.